 The City operates under the Council-Manager form of government as established by its home rule charter (the "City Charter").
-There is a nine member City Council (the "Council") vested with local legislative power.
+There is a nine member City Council (the "City Council") vested with local legislative power.
 Three council members and the Mayor are elected "at large" and five council members are elected in five single member districts.
-All members of the Council are elected for terms of three years (for no more than three terms), with the elections being held in even/odd years for approximately half the seats.
-Councilmembers and the Mayor are each limited to three two-year terms.
-The Council elects both a Mayor Pro Tem and a Deputy Mayor Pro Tem from among its members.
+All members of the City Council are elected for terms of three years (for no more than three terms), with the elections being held in even/odd years for approximately half the seats.
+The City Council elects both a Mayor Pro Tempore and a Deputy Mayor Pro Tempore from among its members.